leanmuzveba/creator-os/docs/README.md

 CURRENT ISSUES - Updated 16 August

 After connecting my youtube and tiktok, It only updates the followers, or subscribers on the dashboard, but the views overview card still has inaccurate metrics.
+FIXED BUT NOT TESTED

 After refreshing the app, it logs me out of my accounts and keeps the demo metrics.
+FIXED BUT NOT TESTED

 Reduce the dashboard cards for Social analytics